CreativeMaladjustment/stelligent-u-020201208/02-s3/README.md

 _Can you change a single tag on a bucket or object, or do you have to change all its tags at once?_

+can change the bucket tags and then each object tags

 (See `aws:cloudformation:stack-id` and other AWS-managed tags.)